🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 An Overview of Pi Network

-Now that we got all of the core questions answered and out of the way, let’s talk a bit more about the Pi Network itself - what this project is, what makes it special, why it’s often seen as ‘controversial’, and everything in between.
+Now that we’ve got all of the core questions answered and out of the way, let’s talk a bit more about the Pi Network itself - what this project is, what makes it special, why it’s often seen as ‘controversial’, and everything in between.

 So, let’s take it from the top.

-The big question that’s on everyone’s minds likely sounds a little something like this - what in the world even is the Pi Network, in general?
+The big question that’s on everyone’s minds likely sounds a little something like this: What in the world even is the Pi Network, in general?

 How to buy & sell Pi coin: mine Pi on your phone.

-Well, to quote the project’s official website, the core mission of Pi is to “build the world’s most inclusive peer-to-peer ecosystem and online experience, fueled by Pi, the world’s most widely distributed cryptocurrency.”.
+Build the world’s most inclusive peer-to-peer ecosystem and online experience, fueled by Pi, the world’s most widely distributed cryptocurrency.

 In other words, the goal is evidently quite abstract - to create a designated Web3 ecosystem, based completely on the new Pi blockchain network.

 This, in turn, puts other aspects of the project into some sort of perspective.
-The Pi coin would act as a sort of utility token (a digital asset based on the underlying blockchain[2]), fuelling the entire ecosystem, while the mining processes would fuel the development of the elements within it - e.g. the native dApps built on the newly established blockchain.
+The Pi coin would act as a sort of utility token (a digital asset based on the underlying blockchain[2]), fuelling the entire ecosystem, while the mining processes would fuel the development of the elements within it - e.g., the native dApps built on the newly established blockchain.

 Sounds pretty straightforward, doesn’t it?
 Well, it’s certainly not a simple feat to accomplish - it does, however, make sense, seeing as Pi is looking to tackle the most common mass adoption issues faced by the Web3 industry, and onboard a huge number of people to the space, while still preserving the decentralization and integrity of this new network.